How to Cut your Comcast Xfinity Bill Price with Discounts

 1. Replace your Comcast Modem with your Own

 Comcast raised their modem rental fee to $15 per month ($180 per year) in 2023 for the privilege of paying them additional money to use their service.
 You can try to negotiate it away, but that just limits your ability to get other Comcast discounts to cut your bill.
-I recommend the Motorola MB8611 modem and TP-Link AX1800 router , which will give you just as good (or better) performance that Xfinity “xFi” gateway, but will be paid for in just over a year (vs leasing from Xfinity and never owning your own modem).
+You might as well just replace it on your own!
+I recommend the Arris S33 modem, paired with a TP-Link AX3000 (Wi-Fi 6), TP-Link AXE5400 (Wi-Fi 6E), or TP-Link BE9300 (Wi-Fi 7) router which will give you just as good (or better) performance that Xfinity “xFi” gateway, but will be paid for in just over a year (vs leasing from Xfinity and not owning your own modem).
 However, any of the following modem/router combos will work:

 Recommended Modems (to pair with routers below):

-If you want a gateway (modem and router combined in 1 device), I don’t recommend that because they aren’t as reliable and you can’t upgrade one half, but the Arris G36 (up to 2330Mbps and Wi-Fi 6) and Netgear CAX30 (up to 949Mbps and Wi-Fi 6) are good value options.
+If you want a gateway (modem + router combined in 1 device), I don’t recommend that because they aren’t as reliable, are pricier, and you can’t upgrade one half, but the Arris G36 (up to 2330Mbps modem and a Wi-Fi 6 router) and Netgear CAX30 (up to 949Mbps modem and a Wi-Fi 6 router) are good value options.

 Recommended Routers (to pair with modem above):